-How To Switch Off & Let Yourself Relax
+Ways To Unwind & Let Yourself Relax

-Create a routine that encourages a clear boundary between the work day and personal time.
+Create a routine that encourages a clear boundary between the workday and your personal time.
 Maybe that’s going to yoga class, taking a bath, or cooking dinner – something that gets you into a relaxed state of mind.
 Use that activity as an indicator that you’re now transitioning into relaxation time.